 After the case has been heard and all evidence presented, the Administrative Hearing Officer will determine whether you are liable based on the evidence presented.
 If you are found liable, penalties in the form of fines and costs may be imposed upon you pursuant to the provisions set forth in the Barrington Village Code.
 The Administrative Hearing Officer’s decision will be rendered in the form of a written document which you will usually receive at the end of your hearing.
 Please be sure you receive a copy of the decision at the end of your hearing.
 All fines are payable to the Village of Barrington within the prescribed time frame and can be made at the front counter on the 1st floor of Village Hall after the hearing.
 If you disagree with the Administrative Hearing Officer’s decision, you have 35 days from the date of that decision to appeal that decision by seeking administrative review in the Circuit Court of Cook County.

 For more information about the adjudication program call (847) 304-3400.
-To contest your parking ticket, please click here.
+To contest your parking ticket, please complete the Citation Review Request form.